 The Greenwood Tree

-The November edition of the Society's award-winning journal The Greenwood Tree has now been mailed to all members.
-The Editor, Bob Barber has written about the contents of the issue on our blog.
+The February issue of The Greenwood Tree has now been mailed to all Members who have subscribed for 2014.
+The Editor, Bob Barber, describes the contents on our Blog.

-There is a review by Colin Dean of Martin Bodman's Mills on the Yeo and the men who worked them on our blog: http://sdfhs.wordpress.com/ The book is available from our bookshop: Price £10 to personal callers.
+There is a review in the November 2013 issue of The Greenwood Tree by Colin Dean of Martin Bodman's Mills on the Yeo and the men who worked them here.
+The book is available from our bookshop: Price £10 to personal callers.
 By post: £12.60 UK and £15.30 overseas.
 Fully illustrated with photographs and maps, this book describes nearly 90 water-powered sites within the Yeo basin.
 There is also a wealth of information on named men who worked in and around the mills, making it an invaluable tool for anyone who has mill-owners or workers among their ancestors.